Photo above: Robert M. Meyers

 p.
 Fraudulently claiming costs, expenses and otherwise stealing from me.

-And there is much, much more.
+Much of the items a. through q. above occurred for the most part before or during the first few weeks of construction.
+There is much, much more.
+Can you imagine how much damage Bob Meyers the Housebuilder from Hell could cause in a 6-month-long construction process?
 When I came to the realization that things were not as they should be (before I realized I had been intentionally cheated), I tried to work things out with Meyers to get my house built.
-I did not know at the time that Meyers had a history of lawbreaking and complaints, that his wife had tired of his lack of ability to be a decent husband and to perform as a partner in a marriage, or that Meyers' behavior was not outside the realm of a sociopath or psychopath -- a cold-blooded criminal who feels no guilt and accepts no responsibility for his or her own actions.
+I did not know at the time that Meyers had a history of lawbreaking and complaints, that his wife had tired of his lack of ability to be a decent husband and partner in marriage, or that Meyers' behavior was not unlike that of a criminal who refuses to accept responsibility for his actions.

 Meyers now claims I caused him extreme emotional distress.
 Meyers found a judge foolish enough to let him make that claim in court, despite the facts that Meyers (not me) repeatedly broke the law; Meyers stole money given to his corporation by me for the sole purpose of building my house (which was not built); Meyers would not give any money back; and Meyers refused reasonable offers to settle or resolve our dispute (all documented on multiple occasions).
 Meyers has done all he can to delay and make more costly and difficult the court process.
 Meyers claiming extreme emotional distress has dragged the case out and has cost me tens of thousands of dollars.
 It is now scheduled for trial beginning Jan.
 13, 2015.